bootphon/wordseg/README.md

 word segmentation** covering both text preprocessing, segmentation algorithms, evaluation and statistics relevant for word segmentation studies.
 It can be used from **bash** and **python**.

-### Evaluation

-Forked from bootphon's wordseg repo and updated with a new evaluation script in order to run type scoring alongside token and boundary scoring.

-_Andrew Caines, apc38 at cam.ac.uk, November 2017_